How can we help you?

 You might also notice tenderness or discomfort when chewing, or gums that feel sensitive or pull away from your teeth.
 If any of these symptoms appear, it’s important to schedule a dental evaluation to address any disease in its earlier stages.

-During your appointment, your dentist will examine your gums for inflammation, measure the depth of gum pockets around each tooth and check for bone loss or other signs of periodontal disease.
+During your appointment, your dentist will examine your gums for inflammation, measure the depth of gum pockets around each tooth, and check for bone loss or other signs of periodontal disease.
 Based on this assessment, your dentist will recommend a tailored treatment plan, which could include scaling and deep cleaning beneath the gums while numbed, or more advanced therapies if necessary.
 Professional intervention is key to preventing the progression of gum disease and helps maintain long-term oral health.

 Maintaining Healthy Gums at Home